-Flower pressing involves the use of leaves and flower petals to flatten as a decorative piece.
+Flower pressing involves flattening leaves and flower petals for use as decoration.
 The process is done to remove any moisture and preserve the colors.
-An artist takes meticulous care in the placement of these preserved pieces to create a delicate and striking work of art.
+An artist takes meticulous care in the placement of these preserved pieces to create a delicate and striking works of art.

 The flowers are applied to different materials: